higsch/fikaquery/README.md

 ## 🗣 How to query
-fikaQuery does not support SQL as it would be an overkill for a read-only database parser.
+fikaQuery does not support SQL as it would be an overkill for a read-only database parser and I didn't want to write a full query planner/executer.
 Instead, it has an object-based query processor that you get from the root `db` object.

 ### Retrieve a table